bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ### Usage

 Traefik offers a built-in dashboard with a lot of useful informations on entrypoints, routers, services, middlewares for HTTP, TCP and UDP protocols.
-The page is accessible on the `8080` port, so if we type in `res.summer-adventure.io:8080` in our favourite web browser, we land on the following (dark themed ftw :heart:) page :
+The page is accessible on the `8080` port, so if we type in `res.summer-adventure.io:8080` in our favourite web browser, we land on the following page :

 ![traefik_dashboard](doc/traefik_dashboard.png)

-Our super duper website is now accessible at `res.summer-adventure.io` and our top notch api at `res.summer-adventure.io/api`
+Our super duper website is now accessible at `res.summer-adventure.io` and our top notch APIs at `res.summer-adventure.io/api`

-> Reminder: Existing entry point of our api are:
+> Reminder: Existing entry points of our API are:
 >
 > * /hashtag
 > * /profile